vedudx/vedudx/README.md

 - 🔭 I’m currently working on Knowledge Distillation from LLM to smaller sized LM
 - 🌱 I’m currently learning Reinforcement Learning
-- 👯 I’m looking to collaborate on NLP, ML theory and RL projects
+- 👯 I’m looking to collaborate on NLP, ML theory, ML Systems and RL projects
 - 💬 Ask me about : Linear Algebra, Real Analysis, and Statistics
 - 📫 How to reach me: vedudx (at) gmail (dot) com
 <!-- - 🤔 I’m looking for help with -->